julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 Decomposing the input and output:

-    - Inputs: an integer N
+    - Input: an integer N
     - Output: the Fibonacci of N.

 First, the definition of [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) by Wikipedia is: